 To complete your understanding of ISO and understand how it affects exposure, I suggest checking out our beginner’s photography guide (or download it as a PDF guide here) and the articles about the other two basics in photography:

 You also need to understand the following concepts:

-I hope this guide to ISO in photography helps increase your knowledge about this important topic and helps you photograph stunning images!
+I hope this guide to ISO in photography helps increase your knowledge about this important topic and helps you shoot stunning images!